rrag/react-stockcharts/README.md

 ### Stability

-This is still alpha state software, the api will change with each minor version.
+This is alpha state software, the api will change with each minor version.